cabal-club/cable-core.js/INDEXES.md

       throw it out)
         * example: sending a bunch of post/topic as a response to a channel time range (post/text + post/delete) is incorrect behaviour (?)
-* pubkey to hash: map all posts in database made by a specific pubkey !author!<pubkey>!<post_type-id>!<counter> -> <hash>
-    - facilitate deleting all posts authored by pubkey
-    - have some type of counter to keep keys unique? otherwise can only map one pubkey to one hash
-    - or ts (from cablegram, or of receive time)
-* channel topic (accreted state):
-    !channel!<channel>!topic -> <topic>
-    now subsumed by channel state view? doesn't give us topic name without parsing though ? do we need to somehow map pubkey to different message types? or is this entire view just essentially covered by !state view?

-    one schema for users:
-        !user!<mono-ts>!<pubkey>!member!<channel> => {post/join, post/leave} hash
-        !user!<mono-ts>!<pubkey>!info!name => latest post/info setting nickname property
-        !user!<mono-ts>!<pubkey>!info!<property> in general

-    cabal-core user schema:
-        user!<mono-ts>!about!<pubkey>
 ```

 ## Brainstorming & verifying index sufficiency